yurayura-nmr/chikaterasu/custom_restraints/README.rst

 To md.mdp::

-  define  = -DDISRES              ; only position restrains left disre   = simple                ; Enable Distance Restraints
+  define  = -DDISRES              ; only distance restrains left (no need to position restraint in production MD) disre   = simple                ; Enable Distance Restraints